The top-level Sentinel-1 product folder name is composed of upper-case alphanumeric characters separated by an underscore (_).

 The file extension denotes the data format of the file and could be tiff, nc, xml, html, kml, xsd or png.

-The data delivered is packaged as a file structure containing a manifest file in XML format listing general product metadata and subfolders for measurement data, annotations, previews and support files.
+The data delivered is packaged as a file structure containing a manifest file in XML format listing general product metadata and subfolders for measurement data, annotations, previews and support files (the number of subfolders is reduced for raw data).

 Annotated data sets contain metadata describing the properties and characteristics of the measurement data or how they were generated.
 For each band of data there is a product annotation data set that contains metadata describing the main characteristics corresponding to that band such as the state of the platform during acquisition, image properties, polarisation, Doppler information, swath merging and geographic location.
 Calibration annotations contain calibration information and the beta nought, sigma nought, gamma and digital number look-up tables that can be used for absolute product calibration.
 Noise data annotations contain the estimated thermal noise look-up tables.
 Annotated data sets are provided in XML format.

 In the preview folder, quicklook data sets are power detected, averaged and decimated to produce a lower resolution version of the image.
 Single polarisation products are represented with a grey scale image.
-Dual polarisation products are represented by a single composite color image in RGB with the red channel (R) representing the first polarisation, the green channel (G) represents the second polarisation and the blue channel (B) represents an average of the absolute values of the two polarisations.
+Dual polarisation products are represented by a single composite colour image in RGB with the red channel (R) representing the co-polarisation VV or HH), the green channel (G) represents the cross-polarisation (VH or HV) and the blue channel (B) represents the ratio of the cross an co-polarisations.

 Representation data sets found in the support folder contain information about the format or syntax of the measurement and annotated data sets and can be used to validate and exploit these data.
 Representation data sets are provided as XML schemas.